mkarabin1991/access-control-logging-system-developed-in-C/README.md

 # access-control-logging-system-developed-in-C
+This is an access control logging system developed in C. The system keeps track of all file accesses and modifications.
+More specifically, every file operation(such as open or modification) will generate an entry in a log file, stored for further investigation by a separate high privileged process.

 Program needs a prog.c program from user (included example), that will do stuff with files(open-fopen-write-fwrite) and of course the files that the prog tries to access.
 It creates with append mode a file in /tmp direcotry as a logfile.